Mriuz21/Bachelor-s-Thesis/README.md

 ## Dataset

-All models were tested on the WELFake dataset, which combines multiple sources of fake news datasets and contains 72,134 articles.
+All models were tested on the WELFake dataset, which contains 72,134 articles.